 - AH-4: R-30

-A rezone for the first set of qualifying sites will be processed concurrent with the LUCA.
-Under the current proposal, 36 sites would be eligible for this rezone.
+On June 26, the council also adopted Ordinance 6744 rezoning 36 eligible sites consistent with the criteria established with the LUCA.
 If additional properties become eligible in the future, their owners will need to apply for a rezone.

 |Date||Meeting or Action Taken||Links|